 Benefits of Chapter 13 Bankruptcy for a Sole Proprietor of a Small Business

-Wiping out your business assets: as a sole proprietor, your business debts and personal debts are in the same boat.
+- Wiping out your business debts: As a sole proprietor, your business debts and personal debts are in the same boat.
 This means that small business owners must include everything they owe in Chapter 13.
 As a result, they will later receive a discharge of any outstanding debt once the payment plan is complete.
 The creditor can’t collect money from the sole proprietor or the business once the discharge is released.

 Chapter 11 Bankruptcy

 Chapter 11 bankruptcy is more common for partnerships and corporations than individuals.
 This is because the court filing fee is more than $1,700 and bankruptcy attorney fees can start around $15,000.
 While it’s an option for individuals, it’s usually only used by wealthy individuals.
 Chapter 11 can also benefit business owners who can’t file for Chapter 13 because they have too much debt.

 If a business does file for Chapter 11, it can use it to restructure the business and its debt.
 Additionally, small businesses can now file a less complicated version of Chapter 11 called Subchapter V. This option became available in February 2020.